Skip to main content

 What Is 1099-NEC?
 Understanding The Form

-Knowing when and how to properly file 1099-NEC forms is important.
-Not only filing 1099-NEC is a regulatory requirement, but failing to do so could actually result in penalty assessments from the IRS.
+Knowing when and how to properly file 1099-NEC forms are important.
+Not only is filing 1099-NEC a regulatory requirement, but failing to do so could actually result in penalty assessments from the IRS.

 Did You Know?

-Earlier, the IRS combined nonemployee compensation and other types of payments, such as rents and royalties, into one Form: the 1099-MISC.
-However, starting with the tax year 2020, the IRS restored Form 1099-NEC, requiring businesses to use two forms: the 1099-NEC for nonemployee compensation and the 1099-MISC for miscellaneous payment information reporting.
+Earlier, the IRS combined nonemployee compensation and other types of payments, such as rents and royalties, into one form: IRS Form 1099-MISC.
+However, in tax year 2020, the IRS restored Form 1099-NEC.
+This meant businesses had to use two forms: the 1099-NEC for nonemployee compensation and the 1099-MISC for miscellaneous payment reporting.

 Information Reported On 1099-NEC